halajun/multimot_track/README.md

 An ArXiv version of this paper is available [<b>HERE</b>](https://arxiv.org/abs/2005.11052).

-<mark><b>IMPORTANT NOTES</b></mark>:This work has been extended to a Visual Object-aware Dynamic SLAM system (VDO-SLAM), acting as the front end with many improvements.
+<div class="text-red"><b>IMPORTANT NOTES</b></div>: This work has been extended to a Visual Object-aware Dynamic SLAM system (VDO-SLAM), acting as the front end with many improvements.
 Please refer to [<b>VDO-SLAM</b>](https://github.com/halajun/VDO_SLAM) for detailed information.
 The author recommends potential users try the full VDO-SLAM system with latest updates (this repository is not guaranteed to be updated as frequently as the VDO-SLAM repository).

 ## License